kenwer/detectorist/README.md

-# Fish Model Viewer
+# Detectorist

-A desktop application for viewing images and running local AI to perform object (fish) detection.
-This niche application is designed for inspecting image datasets and testing model performance with adjustable parameters like confidence and Non-Maximum Suppression (NMS) thresholds.
-It features support for various image formats, including Sony RAW (.arw) files, and displays selected EXIF information.
+A desktop application for sorting and cropping photos using machine learning for object detection.
+The main use case is to save time when cropping similar objects in large number of images.
+Imagine you're coming back from a diving session with hundreds or thousands of images of fish, and now you want to crop these to better view the fish.
+Or you want to discard any images that don't contain fish.
+This niche application allows you to do that with adjustable parameters like confidence, aspect ratio, and padding.
+Detectorist features support for various image formats, including 10 bit HEIF, and Sony RAW (.arw) files.

 ![Main application interface](https://github.com/user-attachments/assets/407526be-5a97-4f85-b89a-3951cc4435c2)

 ## Key Features

-*   **Image Browser:** Load and browse images (ideally showing fish) from a local folder with drag & drop support.
+*   **Image Browser:** Load and browse images from a local folder with drag & drop support.
-*   **AI model Inference:** Run object detection using a pre-loaded ONNX model.
+*   **AI model Inference:** Run object detection using the included ONNX model.
 *   **Adjustable Thresholds:** Interactively change confidence and NMS thresholds to see their effect on detections in real-time.
 *   **Multiple Image Formats:** Supports common image formats like PNG, JPG, BMP, and also 10 bit HEIC/HEIF or Sony RAW (.ARW).
 *   **EXIF Data Viewer:** Displays selected EXIF metadata for the current image.